All aboard the propaganda express for Xi Jinping’s ‘New Era’

 “Mao had the entire nation in thrall, it was a quasi-religious frenzy of worship for one man.
 Mao was venerated for his Thought,” he said.

-“Indeed his every utterance was elevated to the status of scripture, with shrine-like portraits of him in every home and the Little Red Book memorised like a Bible.
+“Indeed his every utterance was elevated to the status of scripture, with shrine-like portraits of him in every home and the ‘little red book’ memorised like a Bible.

 “Xi Jinping does not command that kind of religious devotion.”